-It is a honest question.
 If you were in college, would you prefer to have some ripe, not locally grown avocado for breakfast, followed up with a lobster bake for dinner?
-Or would you like some pizza baked to perfection in the high school style cafeteria in the dorm room?

 This might sound like a really silly question, right?
 I mean who wouldn’t choose the avocado and lobster over the soggy pizza.
 As silly as this question might seem, the truth is that choices like these are what are greatly impacting college tuition and expenses.

-I recently stumbled across an awesome three-part podcast mini series by Malcolm Gladwell discussing higher education.
-An avid reader, I am always fascinated by Malcolm Gladwell and his perspective on society, money and life (not wax).
+I recently stumbled across an awesome three-part podcast mini-series by Malcolm Gladwell discussing higher education.
+An avid reader, I am always fascinated by Malcolm Gladwell and his perspective on societal issues, like the student loan crisis.

-If you thought I came up with the whole avocado toast thing on my own, thanks for the compliment, but I am just not that smart.
+I wish I could say I came up with the whole avocado toast thing on my own, but I am just not that smart.
 However, Malcolm Gladwell is.
-I highly recommend you check out the Revisionist History – Higher Education series on iTunes, or just use these 3 youtube links the next time you are driving to work:
+I highly recommend you check out the Revisionist History – Higher Education series on iTunes, or just use these 3 YouTube links the next time you are driving to work:

-With the perceived necessity of a college degree to achieve success in life, Gladwell examines the challenges that exist for “poor smart kids” to reach college, how food and dorms drive college spending, and how contributions exceeding 100 million go to the richest, most prestigious universities.
+With the perceived necessity of a college degree to achieve success in life, Gladwell examines the challenges that exist for “poor smart kids” to reach college, how food and dorm room living drive college spending, and how contributions exceeding 100 million go to the richest, most prestigious universities.

-The most interesting aspect of the mini series, with regards to college spending, all came down to two colleges.
+The most interesting aspect of the mini-series all came down to two colleges competing for students.
 Vassar College and Bowdoin College.

 So how does Vassar continue to attract high paying families to their college in order to stay afloat, when they serve soggy pizza during orientation and Bowdoin serves Lobster?

-A large contributor to the overall higher education problem is a term called price discrimination, which in college is essentially encouraged.
+A large contributor to the overall higher education problem is a term called price discrimination, which within the ranks of college is essentially encouraged.

 The definition of a price discrimination monopoly from Investopedia reads: